Limp Bizkit: Chocolate Starfish and the Hot Dog Flavored Water (2000–2001)

 Durst also appeared in the music video for Eminem's song "The Real Slim Shady", a song in which Eminem suggests that Christina Aguilera and Durst had a sexual relationship.
 Durst denied the rumors and defended Aguilera, saying: "For one thing, it's not true, so it doesn't bother me.
 [Eminem is] sort of answering the critics.
 He's going to the extreme with everything he can to now slap them in the face....
 It's so over-the-top.
 For one thing, Christina's amazing.
 I really like that girl.
 I think she's an amazing singer.
 She's gonna have longevity.
 She's going to be one of those amazing icon women.
 I'm really attracted to her, I like her, and I've talked to her a couple of times, and that's that.
 I haven't had any type of relationship with her, or any type of intercourse with her.
 She's never sucked my dick, she's never sucked Carson's."

 Released on October 17, Chocolate Starfish and the Hot Dog Flavored Water set a record for highest first-week sales for a rock album, with over one million copies sold in the US in its first week of release.
 400,000 of those sales happened during the first day, making it the fastest-selling rock album ever and breaking the record held for seven years by Pearl Jam's Vs. Chocolate Starfish and the Hot Dog Flavored Water was certified Gold, Platinum, and six times Multi-Platinum.

 The album received mixed reviews, with AllMusic's Stephen Thomas Erlewine writing, "Durst's self-pitying and the monotonous music give away that the band bashed Chocolate Starfish out very quickly – it's the sound of a band determined to deliver a sequel in a finite amount of time."
-Entertainment Weekly writer David Browne named it as the worst album title of 2000, as did readers of Kerrang! magazine, who also voted Limp Bizkit and Fred Durst as the worst band of 2000 and the "Arse of the Year", respectively.
+Entertainment Weekly writer David Browne named it as the worst album title of 2000, whilst readers of Kerrang! magazine voted it the worst album of the year, as well as voting Limp Bizkit and Fred Durst as the worst band of 2000 and the "Arse of the Year", respectively.